julien-sarik/axon/README.md

 This allows to scale/store the query component independently from the command component.
 Query component get synchronized through events triggered by the command component.

+# Demo application
 ## Axon server
 Axon server is the implementation of the Event store for this demo project.
-It also implement the message (command, event, query) routing solution.
+It also implements the message (command, event, query) routing solution.
-There are other event store implementations available e.g. MongoStore.
+There are other event stores implementations available e.g. MongoStore.
 More details [here](https://axoniq.io/blog-overview/eventstore)
 To run a local axon server:
 ```
 docker run --rm -d --name my-axon-server -p 8024:8024 -p 8124:8124 axoniq/axonserver
 ```
 ## mongodb
 The app stores tracking tokens in a mongo db.
 ```